Blogmas: Christmas magic is a hoax

 There’s no such thing as Christmas magic.
 I mean, there is and there isn’t.

-Christmas itself is not magical— but the activities and traditions can make it such.
-For instance, if you’re Christian this day might mean much more to you than me, an open-minded atheist.
-And if you come from a gift-giving family (i.e. the kind that love to do gifts), then your celebrations may feel more merry than mine, whose family doesn’t do gifts unless you remind them to.
+I don’t care what you say, Christmas itself is not magical.
+Yes, if you are of Christian faith this day might mean much more to you than me, an open-minded atheist.
+Or if you come from a gift-giving family your celebrations may feel more merry than mine, a girl whose family doesn’t do gifts unless you remind them to.

-The point is, if you don’t make the effort there is no Christmas magic.
-And that used to be me.
+The point is, I have recently learned in my 20-something years alive, that if you don’t make the effort there will never be Christmas magic.

-I was a scrooge from high school through college.
-This is my formal apology to my Christmas loving ex-boyfriend and college roommate.
+I was a scrooge from high school through college, and probably before but my memory has stopped serving me.
+So this is my formal apology to my Christmas loving ex-boyfriend and college roommate.
 I was a grouch that no amount of cookies could cheer.
 It makes sense why my favorite holiday flick was (is) Jim Carey’s “The Grinch"– I was literally him!

-Ironically enough, as I’ve grown older, my efforts and heart have both grown.
+However, with age my efforts and heart have both grown (we love a hero’s journey).
 I now listen to Christmas music throughout the month of December.
-I also attempt to decorate— this year I even stopped fixating on how much time it will take to put everything away long enough to enjoy the act.
+I also attempt to decorate!
+This year I even stopped fixating on how much time it will take to put the decorations away long enough to actually enjoy the act.

-I gave gifts I knew my family and friends would love, and most importantly, use, without overdoing it.
-I participated in every holiday get together my neighborhood put on, even when I “wasn’t in the mood.”
-And I made holiday themed drinks, only feeling slightly panicked about buying silly ingredients we won’t necessarily have a use for after the fact.
+I gave gifts I knew my family and friends would love– and most importantly, use– without overdoing it.
+I participated in every holiday get-together my neighborhood put on, even when I wasn’t in the mood for Whoville cheer.
+Plus I made holiday themed drinks, feeling only slightly panicked about buying silly ingredients we won’t have a use for after the fact.

 So yes, Christmas magic is a hoax.
 But if you put in enough effort, the Christmas spirit is not.